 Most people staying a week or less in Madrid probably won’t use the metro much at all, especially if you’re staying in the heart of the center.
 Still, it’s an amazing system, quick, cheap, and user-friendly, with ticket machines at each stop.
 A single ride in Zone A is only €1.50 – do not get the tourist unlimited card as it is a complete rip-off at €8.40 for just one day.

 Madrid on a Budget: The Sights

 Free Walking Tours

 I absolutely love walking tours and I always try to do one during my first few days in a new city.
 Tours usually last 2-3 hours and give a great first orientation to the city and main sights, with interesting and fun facts thrown in.
 I’ve been on the Sandeman’s free Madrid tour a couple of times and learned a lot.
-While the tour is “free”, meaning you don’t pay an upfront fee, you should always tip your guide.
+While the tour markets itself as “free”, this only means that you don’t pay an upfront fee.
+As such, you should always tip your guide!
 I always give around 5-10 euros, depending on how much I enjoyed the tour.

 Visit a Traditional Mercado

 Madrid’s covered markets are definitely worth a visit as an essential part of culture and a fun place to spend a bit of time.
 The mercados, of which there is usually one in each main neighborhood, are buildings with many small stalls selling their wares.
 Some sell groceries like produce, bread, and lots of meat and fish (be forewarned), while others sell tapas.